 From the time of Hazrat Oveys Gharani, the founder of the Oveyssi School of Sufism, to the time of Hazrat Salaheddin Ali Nader Angha, Sufism has driven the expansion of the truth of Islam to many lands.
 A brief summary about the lives of a selected number of previous masters of the M.T.O.School of Islamic Sufism® is presented in this section:

-Salman Farsi (1st Century A.H. / 7th Century A.D.) the first Persian Muslim, is known as a pioneer of Sufism.
+Salman Farsi (1 A.H./7 A.D.) the first Persian Muslim, is known as a pioneer of Sufism.
 He spread the teachings of Sufism in Iran during the early years of Islam.
 Salman sought a path which would quench his thirst and make his heart content.
 He embarked on a path different from the various religions of the time, such as Christianity and Zoroastrianism, the prominent faiths during the reign of the Sassanid dynasty.
 During his lifetime, he rose to such great heights that the Prophet initiated him as one of the “Ahl Beit” (his Family), and he was given the title of Abu Abdullah (God’s servant).

-Ibrahim Adham, (d.
-161 A.H. /777 A.D.) a prince, gave up his family and his kingdom to find the Truth, and stepped in the path of Sufism and the world of love.
-Hazrat Abu Ali Shaghigh Balkhi (d.
-194 A.H. /809 A.D.), who succeeded him, illuminated the path of Sufism.
+Ibrahim Adham, (161 A.H. /777 A.D.) a prince, gave up his family and his kingdom to find the Truth and stepped in the path of Sufism and the world of love.
+Hazrat Abu Ali Shaghigh Balkhi (194 A.H. /809 A.D.), who succeeded him, illuminated the path of Sufism.
 After encountering Hazrat Ibrahim Adham in Mecca, he began his journey on the path of love and Irfan.

 The most widely read Sufi poet in the West is the great Jalaleddin Rumi (603 A.H. /1207A.D.), also known as Molavi.
 A conventional religious teacher, he was transformed at age 37 by the unexpected appearance of a wandering dervish named Shams Tabrizi.
 He found in Shams a mirror of the Divine Beloved.
 Rumi joins Oveyssi’s school from two different sides: on his father’s side Baha al-Din Valad, who was a disciple of the famous Sufi Najmedin Kobra, and his beloved master Shams Tabrizi, who himself was a disciple of Baba-Kamal Jondi, who, in turn was the disciple of Sheikh Najmedin Kobra Oveyssi.

 Hazrat Sheikh Semnani (659 A.H./1261A.D.) was from a noble family.
 At the age of 25, he left the court to devote his life to God.
-He donated his wealth to the Khaneghah of Sakakieh, and spent his entire time to reading books on Sufism, following all the instructions, and to prayer and devotion.
-However, he did not get the intended results until he met a disciple of Hazrat Abdolrahman Esfarayeni, and about this encounter he wrote, “The light of Islam shone from his face, and the fragrance of the beloved came from his soul.
+He donated his wealth to the Khaneghah of Sakakieh, followed all the instructions and spent his entire time to reading books on Sufism, prayer and devotion.
+However, he did not get the intended results until he met a disciple of Hazrat Abdolrahman Esfarayeni, and from this encounter he wrote, “The light of Islam shone from his face, and the fragrance of the beloved came from his soul.
 He taught me how to do the four stroke Zikr of La ilaha illa Allah.
 I had many discoveries at the time of Zikr.
 With my eyes, I saw the flares of light from my chest ascending to the sky.
 I asked him about his Sufi lineage; he said my Pir is Hazrat Esfarayeni, disciple of Hazrat Sheikh Jozjani, who was the disciple of Hazrat Sheikh Lala.”

 Amir Seyyed Ali Hamedani (713 A.H. /1313A.D.), known as “the second Ali” for his greatness of rank, migrated to Kashmir with 700 followers.
 India owes its Islamic heritage to Hazrat Hamedani.
 His teachings had such an influence on the people of the region that they turned their temples into mosques and Khaneghahs.
 One of the original Khaneghahs which he had built in Srinagar, north of Delhi, is still standing and is famous for being the Khaneghah and mosque of the Shah (king) of Hamedan.